oh-facts/jsonny_boy/README.md

 One reason why its so lightweight is because there aren't many features.
 Only parsing a json file, retrieving a value from a key, and printing them.
 I hope to achieve feature parity with other json parsers.
 (Also, it is open source because I hoped it would get some attention and contributions)

+**One of its biggest problems** is that it likely doesn't meet JSON standards.
+I was able to parse several json files while using it for my purposes, but I haven't sat through the JSON standard and run specific tests.
+Still, it is close enough for now, and I still think it is worth sharing in its current state.

+I would spend more time on this but I am left with very little time since I am balancing an internship and some coursework.

 ## Build
 The following args can be passed - clean, debug, release, sandbox